-- If a parent/member/child/young person or church member makes an allegation against a GBM volunteer or group, it's important to address this without delay. - The allegation should initially be reported to the team leader in charge of the event/group. - If the allegation is against the team leader then contact should be made with the leadership of the local church. - If the allegation relates to a district, regional or national event then there will be a designated named person to whom the complaint should be made. - There should be no contact between the volunteer and the child or person making the allegation until enquiries are completed and an outcome agreed. - · Appropriate support should be offered to the volunteer against whom an allegation has been made. - Although each set of circumstances will be unique, the following is a guide to best practice: - o Obtain a full written account of the alleged incident/concern from each person involved using the Responding to complaints template available to download for free from the GB leaders' online resource base - o Where verbal accounts are given ensure these are duly recorded and signed (using the actual words spoken and not a translation of what was said) - o Report the incident to the relevant church official, safeguarding representative or minister - o Seek a meeting of those involved with the chaplain of the GBM team or an impartial chairperson, to openly discuss the issues and look for resolution - o Attempt to resolve the problem by mutual agreement - o Document the process/outcomes for future reference and look for lessons to be learned for the future - o Plan a follow-up to review any changes made. - Where this process is not successful, advice may be sought from the local district or regional church network. - If the matter can't be resolved in this way, it may be referred to GBM's Support Centre in order that the formal complaints procedure can be instigated or advice given. - Advise the person bringing the allegation of their right to make a complaint to police or Social Services. - See also the accompanying Flowchart for responding to complaints (Pages 24-25).
+- If a parent/member/child/young person or church member makes an allegation against a GBM volunteer or group, it's important to address this without delay. - The allegation should initially be reported to the team leader in charge of the event/group. - If the allegation is against the team leader then contact should be made with the leadership of the local church. - If the allegation relates to a district, regional or national event then there will be a designated named person to whom the complaint should be made. - There should be no contact between the volunteer and the child or person making the allegation until enquiries are completed and an outcome agreed. - Appropriate support should be offered to the volunteer against whom an allegation has been made. - Although each set of circumstances will be unique, the following is a guide to best practice: - o Obtain a full written account of the alleged incident/concern from each person involved using the Responding to complaints template available to download for free from the GB website - o Where verbal accounts are given ensure these are duly recorded and signed (using the actual words spoken and not a translation of what was said) - o Report the incident to the relevant church official, safeguarding representative or minister - o Seek a meeting of those involved with the chaplain of the GBM team or an impartial chairperson, to openly discuss the issues and look for resolution - o Attempt to resolve the problem by mutual agreement - o Document the process/outcomes for future reference and look for lessons to be learned for the future - o Plan a follow-up to review any changes made. - Where this process is not successful, advice may be sought from the local district or regional church network.